trustcrypto/documentation-theme-jekyll/pages/mydoc/openssh.md

 ## FIDO2 Resident Keys

-1. You must have OnlyKey firmware v2.1.1 or higher to use this feature.
+1. OnlyKey firmware v2.1.1 or higher is required to use this feature.

 Use the following command to generate a key and store it on the device: